-Green search engines make money from advertising revenue, just like Google.
-Whilst Google uses this revenue to pay out bonuses to top executives, green search engines use a large portion of their profits to help save the planet from a climate catastrophe.
+Eco-friendly search engines make money from advertising revenue, just like Google.
+Whilst Google uses this revenue to pay out bonuses to top executives, there are many search engines which use their profits to help save the planet.

 With a user base of 15 million and counting, Ecosia is the biggest green search engine out there.
 Ecosia uses 80% of its advertising revenue to plant trees.
 Trees capture huge amounts of carbon and have the potential to mitigate climate change.
 It’s been suggested that global reforestation could capture around 25% of atmospheric carbon.
 With over 9,000 planting sites across the globe, Ecosia has a clear path towards making this goal achievable.